MatMoore/python-build-tools-demo/README.md

 - Usually your OS comes with *some version* of python
 - Task: Look at what is installed on your path.
 What version is it?
 Are there multiple pythons (python2 and python3)?
 - Debugging path issues
-- Forcing a particular interpreter `python3 -m pip`
+- Forcing a particular interpreter `python3 -m pip` - `-m` runs a module
 - What is PYTHONPATH and site-packages

 ### History of python 2 and 3 split